 First things first, let’s get your image into Lightroom.
 Go ahead and import your photo.
 You should see something similar to the set-up below.

 First, you'll want to zoom into the location you would like to retouch.
 To do this, in the top right-hand corner, in the navigator panel, you have a few view options available.
 Experiment with the 4 options, Fit, Fill, 1:1, and 2:1 to see what view they produce.
 For additional zoom options, select the vertically stacked arrows facing opposite directions.
-This is circled in the picture below.
+See arrow below.

 Quick Tip: For a quick way to magnify your image in Lightroom, go to VIEW > ZOOM IN from the drop down menu at the top of the page.